Skip to content

 Finding A Sustainable Smartphone

 I knew the brand Fairphone.
 I thought it was most sustainable and that there would be no brand that does things better.
 However, I did some research to make sure I didn’t miss anything.
 Via Rank A Brand you search for the most sustainable brand in a specific category.
 In the category electronics Fairphone lists highest, it has a B-label (it goes from A-F, A being the best).
 Apple was second to my surprise, it has a C label on Rank A Brand.
-I also read this report from Greenpeace.
-They confirmed Rank A Brand, Fairphone is the most sustainable choice.
+The Dutch Cowboys and Greenpeace confirmed what Rank A Brand says, Fairphone is the most sustainable choice.

 What Makes The Fairphone Sustainable